nandoconde/Interpolations.jl/docs/src/control.md

 # In-place interpolation
 itp = interpolate!(A, BSpline(Quadratic(InPlace(OnCell()))))
 ```
-which destroys the input `A` but also does not need to allocate as much memory.
+which does not allocate as much memory, but as a side effect destroys the input `A` and may remove data at the endpoints, reducing the domain of interpolation.

 ### Scaled BSplines